 Janice Lutz has worked and lived in the Valley for 30 years.
 She graduated from NSAC and has held several positions within the agricultural sector.

 She and her husband own an apple and peach farm in Rockland, Kings County.
 Their four children are the 5thgeneration on the original farm property.
-Janice and Larry continue to expand their tree fruit operation and are pleased that their new grandson lives on a recently acquired expansion (now 6 generations).
+Janice and Larry continue to expand their tree fruit operation and are pleased that their grandson and new granddaughter live on a recently acquired expansion (now 6 generations).

-Janice has held various volunteer positions over the years and is currently Chairman of the Western Kings Memorial Health Society, a director on the Dalhousie Faculty of Agriculture Alumni Association, and a member of the Women’s Institutes of Nova Scotia.
+Janice has held various volunteer positions over the years and is currently a director of the Western Kings Memorial Health Society and a member of the Women’s Institutes of Nova Scotia.

 Geoff Muttart is the Senior Lawyer with muttarts law firm.
 He is a native of Kings County, Nova Scotia, and has practiced law in Kentville since 1995.
 In addition to his law degree, he has specialized training in environmental law and related legislation.
 Geoff provides legal solutions to Municipal Governments, Farms, Businesses and Individuals.
 He has a comprehensive practice with extensive experience in Municipal Law, Planning and Zoning Law, Real Estate Law, Agricultural Law, Business Law, Estates and Estate Planning Law.